xerta555/Detach-Files/repo/README.md

 #### Q: And the `detach.custom` file so?

-A: Starting from version `4.X`, there is no longer need of this file, use the `Detach.txt` file.
+A: Starting from version `4.X`, there is no longer need of this file, you just have to use the `Detach.txt` file.

-#### Q: Where to find an app's package name ?
+#### Q: Where to find an app's package name for an another app (custom app) ?

 A: App's package name is in the middle of the two texts framed in grey<br />
 `https://play.google.com/store/apps/details?id=`com.package.name`&hl=en`